gatlin/psilo/README.md

     (and/s  (and/s x y)    (and/s y z))

 This is much cleaner looking for the caller.
+This form of quoting may be thought of as automatically wrapping the value in an anonymous function.

 ### Quoting references